Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study

-State-of-the-art segmentation neural networks such as the U-net formulate image segmentation as pixelwise classification.
-For each pixel $x_{i,j}$ in image $\mathbf{x}_i$, $ i= 1,\ldots N$, $j\in \Omega$, the neural network generates a prediction $\hat{y}_{i,j}$ with probability $p(\hat{y}_{i,j}=c), c = 0, 1, \dots C-1$, through softmax activation of the features in the last layer.
-Assuming each pixel is independent from other pixels in the image, the log likelihood of the training data in Eq. \eqref{eq:elbo} is given by:
+State-of-the-art segmentation neural networks such as the U-net formulate image segmentation as a pixel classification problem.
+For each pixel $x_{i,j}$ in image $\mathbf{x}_i$, $i \in [1, N]$, $j\in \Omega$, the neural network generates a prediction $\hat{y}_{i,j}$ with probability $p(\hat{y}_{i,j}=c), c \in [0, C-1]$, through softmax activation of the features in the last layer.
+Assuming pixels are independent from each other, the log-likelihood of the training data in Eq. \eqref{eq:elbo} is given by:

-where $y_{i,j}$ is the ground truth label for pixel $j$ in the $i^{th}$ image, and [] is the indicator function.
-In this setting, the log likelihood is the same as the negative cross entropy between the ground truth and predicted segmentation.
-The prediction $\mathbf{\hat{y}}$ of the BNN on a test image $\mathbf{x}$ is generated by marginalizing out the weights of the neural network, i.e.,
+where $y_{i,j}$ is the manual label for pixel $j$ in image $x_i$ and [] is the indicator function.
+In this setting, the log-likelihood is also the negative cross entropy between the manual segmentation and algorithm prediction.
+The prediction $\mathbf{\hat{y}}$ of a test image $\mathbf{x}$ is generated by marginalizing out the weights of the neural network, i.e.,